-(a) As at 31 December 2020 Item Value under the LR framework HK\$'000 1 Total consolidated assets as per published financial statements, before netting of collective and specific provisions 113,086,928 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation 121,705 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting standard but excluded from the LR exposure measure - 4 Adjustments for derivative contracts 306,356 5 Adjustment for SFTs (i.e. repos and similar secured lending) 419,091 6 Adjustment for off-balance sheet ("OBS") items (i.e. conversion to credit equivalent amounts of OBS exposures) 4,575,554 ба Adjustment for specific and collective provisions that are allowed to be excluded from exposure measure (808,512) 7 Other adjustments (2,334,187) 8 Leverage ratio exposure measure 115,366,935
+(a) As at 31 December 2021 Item Value under the LR framework (HK\$'000) 1 Total consolidated assets as per published financial statements 118,669,632 2 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation 43,907 2a Adjustment for securitised exposures that meet the operational requirements for the recognition of risk transference - 3 Adjustment for fiduciary assets recognised on the balance sheet pursuant to the applicable accounting standard but excluded from the LR exposure measure - 3a Adjustments for eligible cash pooling transactions - 4 Adjustments for derivative contracts 675,801 5 Adjustment for SFTs (i.e. repos and similar secured lending) 299,208 6 Adjustment for off-balance sheet ("OBS") items (i.e. conversion to credit equivalent amounts of OBS exposures) 4,149,378 ба Adjustments for prudent valuation adjustments and specific and collective provisions that are allowed to be excluded from exposure measure (587,904) 7 Other adjustments (2,353,234) 8 Leverage ratio exposure measure 120,896,788